rahul-gharat/dronahq-docs/docs/datasource-concepts/secrets_manager.md

 Cache TTL (Time To Live) determines the duration data remains valid in the cache before expiration.
 This reduces API calls to your secrets manager, which keeps queries fast and reduces costs.
+You can  toggle on `TLS` (Transport Layer Security) for securing connections between the client and the server.

 Ideal for improving performance, set a suitable Cache TTL to balance data freshness and system load.